StealthWire/CarConnect/README.md

 - There are files such as [HondaCIVIC2019.html](autoexpress/HondaCIVIC2019.html) that fetch data from [sirv.com](sirv.com) to render a 360 degree image of cars.

 ## What does what?
-- Multiple iframes are used. [compare.php](autoexpress/compare.php) is running [autoexpress/index.html](autoexpress/index.html) in iframe and login is running [login1.php](login/login1.php) in iframe etc.
+- Multiple iframes are used. [compare.php](compare.php) is running [autoexpress/index.php](autoexpress/index.php) in iframe and login is running [login1.php](login/login1.php) in iframe etc.
-- If you wish to make changes, find the source file such as [autoexpress/index.html](autoexpress/index.html) etc.
+- If you wish to make changes, find the source file such as [autoexpress/index.php](autoexpress/index.php) etc.
 - Run [twitter/viewTwee.py](twitter/viewTwee.py) in cmd/terminal or python interpreter of your choice.
 The app will run on flask and will be integrated into iframe.
 - To use feedback you need mercury mail server or other mail server.
 - Admin login is used to add or delete vehicle inventory.
 Same can be directly achieved via phpmyadmin.